– White House

 # – Street art

 It’s not by a surprise that this vibrant and modern city has a great street art, too.
 You’ll stumble upon many graffiti while walking around Rotterdam.
 If you find some especially interesting to you, you can always use the Rewriters App to see who is the author and to learn more about it.

 And same as with the architecture in Rotterdam, I’ve found its street art to be very stylish and well thought in terms of its design.
-It’s very different from the London’s street art, for example.
-And, of course, you can find it at all sorts of places, like that silly octopus on a boat on a photo bellow.
+It’s very different from London’s street art, for example.
+And, of course, you can find it at all sorts of places, like that silly octopus on a boat on a photo below.

 # – Museumpark

 Some of the street art in Rotterdam was made by some very famous artists.
-So don’t be surprised if you’ll run on Picasso at a streets of Rotterdam.
-His sculpture ‘Sylvette’ depicting a young woman made in 1954 is just one of a many modern statues located all around the city.
+So don’t be surprised if you’ll run on Picasso at streets of Rotterdam.
+His sculpture ‘Sylvette’ depicting a young woman made in 1954 is just one of many modern statues located all around the city.

 It’s located next to Rotterdam’s Museumpark, a lovely place to spend a sunny day.
 I’ve visited Museum Boijmans van Beuningen there and was amazed with its architecture, beautiful park and a collection itself.
-Especially with some unusual Van Gogh’s paintings they have over there.
+Especially with some unusual Van Gogh’s paintings, they have over there.

-*TIP: Would you like to get a free public transport and a discount for museums during your visit?
+*TIP: Would you like to get free public transport and a discount for museums during your visit?
 Check out Rotterdam Welcome Card then and save some money!